OPINION:

-Don Feder is absolutely right that the liberal ploy to rename Columbus Day Indigenous People’s Day is a scam (“Presidents Day, a scam designed to rob us of our history,” Web, Feb.
+Don Feder is absolutely right that the liberal ploy to rename Columbus Day to Indigenous Peoples Day is a scam (“Presidents Day, a scam designed to rob us of our history,” Web, Feb.
 15).

-In 1968, Congress passed the Uniform Monday Holiday Act, moving the day off for Washington’s birthday from the actual birthday (February 22) to the third Monday of the month, allowing for more three-day weekends.
-At the time, Congress considered replacing it with a Presidents Day to honor not just Washington, but Lincoln as well, who was born on Feb.
+In 1968, Congress passed the Uniform Monday Holiday Act, moving Washington’s Birthday from its actual birthday (Feb.
+22) to the third Monday of the month, allowing for more three-day weekends.
+At the time, Congress considered replacing it with a Presidents Day to honor not just Washington but also Lincoln, who was born on Feb.
 12.

 The intention was never to honor all presidents, just Lincoln and Washington.

 In any event, the idea was officially rejected and we retained the holiday honoring our first president.
-(I have to wonder if the proximity of their birthdays impedes any effort to give Lincoln his own holiday.)
-The idea of a Presidents Day, however, had a lot of commercial appeal and advertisements for various sales events have been common ever since.
+(I have to wonder whether the proximity of their birthdays impedes any effort to give Lincoln his own holiday.)
+The idea of a Presidents Day, however, had a lot of commercial appeal, and advertisements for various sales events have been common ever since.

 It’s not some recent liberal invention.